sethdeckard/gull/README.md

 [![security](https://hakiri.io/github/sethdeckard/gull/master.svg)](https://hakiri.io/github/sethdeckard/gull/master)
 # Gull

 Ruby client for parsing NOAA/NWS alerts, warnings, and watches.
 The name comes from the type of bird featured on the NOAA logo.
+Please read the Notes/Caveats section for limitations.

 ## Installation